rainis-gianluca/5D_Deadfish_With_Multiverse_Time_Travel/README.md

 In the while, when you travel throwght universes and timelines, YOU CAN'T CREATE NEW UNIVERSES OR TIMELINES!
 This should create an exception.

 # Implementation
+To interpret the 5D Deadfish with Multiverse Time Travel, you can use the java interpreter, and you just have to have java installed in your computer.

 # Example